void-linux/void-packages/Manual.md

 - `go_get`: If set to yes, the package specified via `go_import_path` will be downloaded with `go get`.
 Otherwise, a distfile has to be provided.
-This option should only be used with `-git` (or similar) packages; using a versioned distfile is prefered.
+This option should only be used with `-git` (or similar) packages; using a versioned distfile is preferred.

 <a id="notes"></a>
 ### Notes